Linhbui88/Code-Quiz/README.md

-This os  timed quiz using  JavaScript fundamentals that stores high scores SO THAT users can gauge their progress compared to their peers
+This is  timed quiz using  JavaScript fundamentals that stores high scores SO THAT users can gauge their progress compared to their peers
 ```